degrace1/Autonomous-Line-Tracking-Car/README.md

 maxR| maximum ball size

 'yellowLower' , 'yellowUpper' , 'minR' , 'maxR' they all have default settings and we do not have to change them.

+### BallCapture.coloredBallTracking(): Capture the ball and return the location and radius

 - #### Output
 This function will return a list [x,y,r]